ARE EMPLOYERS REQUIRED TO GIVE UNPAID LEAVE TO EMPLOYEES WHO ARE CANDIDATES OR VOLUNTEERS WORKING FOR POLITICAL PARTIES OR CANDIDATES?

-Any complaints regarding landlords or candidates and their representatives who do not comply with this legislation are to be directed to the Returning Officer for the electoral division concerned.
-The Returning Officer will ask the complainant a series of questions to determine the validity of the complaint such as:
+Any complaints about landlords or candidates and their representatives who do not comply with this legislation should be directed to the returning officer for the electoral division concerned.
+The person making the complaint should be able to answer the following questions:

 - What time did the campaigning take place?

-- Who did the candidate or their representative speak to at the apartment block, condominium complex or co-operative housing?
+- Who did the candidate or their representative speak to at the multiple-unit residence?

-- Was identification shown by the candidate or their representative when asked for it?
+- Did the candidate or representative show ID when asked?

 What are the restrictions on signs during voting?